-Hydrophilic Catheterization Instructions for Men
+Self-Intermittent Catheterization Instructions for Men

-Self-intermittent catheterization with a hydrophilic catheter can be performed in a sitting, standing or lying position.
-Do what is most comfortable for you.
-If possible, stand in front of the toilet, sit nearby on a chair or wheelchair, or sit on the toilet with your legs spread apart.
+Self-intermittent catheterization can be performed in a sitting, standing or lying position.
+Do what is most comfortable for you - keeping in mind that the extra long (XL) Cure Medical® Pocket Catheter eliminates the need to stand in front of the toilet or transfer from a wheelchair to sit on the toilet.
+The 25" tube facilitates easy drainage from a variety of positions.